OfficeDev/Microsoft-Teams-Samples/samples/incoming-webhook/csharp/README.md

 # Incoming webhook

 This sample demos UI to type in Incoming Webhook URL and message card payload, which send the card in the team also demonstrates the HttpPOST action in the card.

-- **Interaction with tab**
+## Included Features
+* Tabs
+* Incoming Webhooks

+## Interaction with tab
 ![webhook-tab ](IncomingWebhook/Images/webhook-app.gif)